LaoArchAngel/fsw-wiki/Messaging/events.markdown

 Each event available by a team should be documented in at least two separate
 locations: the documentation of the software that is generating the event, and a document listing all events that the team is publishing.

+## Exchange

+An Exchange is how each team will "publish" their events to other teams.
+Each exchange will be bound to one or more queues, depending on the different teams or applications that are interested in an event published through the exchange.

+Each team should have at least one exchange for events.
+It will make more sense for each bounded context, and sometimes one for each application.
+These event Exchanges cannot be Direct, as multiple queues should be able to accept events from a single exchange.

+Different types of events are available depending on the type of event filtering available to the consuming queues.

+### Fan-Out Exchange

+**Fan-Out Exchanges** are useful when you want every queue listening to the exchange to process the same event.
+The usefulness of this type of exchange is limited to single or simple event streams.

+### Header Exchange

+**Header Exchanges** provide the most filtering capability but also the most complexity.
+Header exchanges will be useful when dealing with a large number of events or a large volume of the same type of event.
+Providing filterable information in the header of the event message would allow queues to accept only the events in which its consumers are interested.

+### Topic Exchange

+**Topic Exchanges** are useful when events only need to be filtered by name.
+For example, if an event is named _ProductNameChange_, queues can choose to accept it based on the name, but no other criteria.
+This is useful when dealing with a manageable number of events.